 Be patient.
 Recovery is a process that takes time and often involves setbacks.
 The important thing is to stay positive and maintain support for your loved one.

 Educate yourself about PTSD.
-The more you know about the symptoms, effects, and treatment options, the better equipped you'll be to help your loved one, understand what he or she is going through, and keep things in perspective.
+The more you know about the symptoms, effects, and treatment options, the better equipped you'll be to help your loved one, understand what they are going through, and keep things in perspective.

 Accept (and expect) mixed feelings.
 As you go through the emotional wringer, be prepared for a complicated mix of feelings—some of which you'll never want to admit.
 Just remember, having negative feelings toward your family member doesn't mean you don't love them.

-Some of the things your loved one tells you might be very hard to listen to, but it’s important to respect their feelings and reactions.
-If you come across as disapproving or judgmental, they are unlikely to open up to you again.
+Some of the things your loved one tells you might be very hard to listen to.
+It’s okay to dislike what you hear, but it’s important to respect their feelings and reactions.
+If you come across as disapproving, horrified, or judgmental, they are unlikely to open up to you again.

 Trauma alters the way a person sees the world, making it seem like a perpetually dangerous and frightening place.
 It also damages people's ability to trust others and themselves.
-Anything you can do to rebuild your loved one's sense of security will contribute to recovery.
+If there's any way you can rebuild your loved one's sense of security, it will contribute to their recovery.

 Express your commitment to the relationship.
-Let the person know you're here for the long haul so he or she feels loved and supported.
+Let your loved one know that you're here for the long haul so they feel loved and supported.